pereznetworks/TD-Project7/README.md

     using ./routes/message.js for console and error logging

     using ./importData.js to import json data

 # NEXT UP:

-    STEP 8: Review Projects Requirements again and Exceeds
+    STEP 9: Deploy to Heroku

+    STEP 10: Add any other projects?

+    STEP 11: FINAL QA before submit

+# REQUIREMENTS:

-# Featuring Projects 1 thru 5
+    Step 1A: Featuring Projects 1 thru 5

-    Step 1A: make sure we have a live link for each "front-end" project
+    make sure we have a live link for each "front-end" project

       Project 1 : Random Quotes Generator
           Live Link:  https://pereznetworks.github.io/TechDegree-Project1/